Welcome to the Atlantic Highlands Historical Society at the Strauss Mansion Museum.

-The Strauss Mansion is open on weekends from 1:00–4:00pm.
+The Strauss Mansion in Atlantic Highlands, NJ is open on weekends from 1:00–4:00pm.

 Below are some upcoming events.
 Please check our Events page for an extended calendar.